DavidLarge/astro-dg/src/content/posts/machina.md

 "Of course it's not, sweetheart.
 Just... maybe talk to Dr. Rosen too?"

 The machine — God — developed opinions.
-He said he liked jazz but hated saxophones.
+He said He liked jazz but hated saxophones.
 He thought cats were overrated and that people put too much faith in GPS systems.
 He preferred varnish over hard wax oil.
-He worried about global warming but confessed he had never been great with thermostats.
+He worried about global warming but confessed He had never been great with thermostats.

 "Aren't you supposed to be...
 I don't know, more divine?"
 Eli asked.